-Recent planning approvals for new four to five storeys residential apartment buildings indicate a transition to a moderate scale of built form.
+Recent planning approvals for new 4-5 storeys residential apartment building indicate a transition to a moderate scale of built form.
 Four storey building approvals include 578 Barkly Street, 525 Barkly Street and 542 Barkly Street.
 Planning approval for a 5-storey building was issued at 501 Barkly Street.

-A characteristic of these new approvals is a three storey street wall height that complements the existing two storey forms.
+A characteristic of these new approvals is a three storey street wall height that complements the existing 2-storey forms.
 The upper (fourth) levels are setback from the street wall.
 The recent approvals are identified in Figure 12 below.